12 Exmoor Holiday Ideas

 10. Make a Splash: From Paddling to Wild Swimming

-Exmoor is ridden with opportunities to get wet, from tiny moorland streams perfect for paddling to the waters of The River Exe and Barle where pools in deserted valley corners offer opportunities for some serious wild swimming.
+Exmoor is ridden with opportunities to get wet, from tiny moorland streams perfect for paddling to the waters of The River Exe and Barle, where pools in deserted valley corners offer some serious wild swimming opportunities.
 Spots include The Barle at Cadover Bridge and Simonsbath or the Lyn at Brendon or Malmsmeade.

 _____________________________________________________________________________________________